robertmok/seed-website/README.md

 # seed-website

-Trying to replicate http://www.seedsustainable.com/ using only HTML, CSS, Javascript and jQuery.
+Trying to replicate http://www.seedsustainable.com/ using only HTML5, CSS3, Javascript and jQuery.

 Designed to be a single page application.